douglas68/the-yard-backend/README.md

 ## The Yard – Project Spec
 ## User Stories

-## As a guest, I want to:
->Browse the campus feed to see what Greek life is posting.
->View a chapter’s public page.

 ## As a user (member/alumni), I want to:
->Create a profile so I can post and interact.
->Join/select my chapter during signup.
+Create my profile and select my organization
->Create posts (text + optional photo) that appear in the campus feed.
+Make posts (text + photo)
+Like posts
->Filter the feed by chapter.
+Filter the feed by organization
->Edit my profile (name, email, chapter, about, graduation year).
->See my own posts on my profile.
->Like posts
->Delete or edit my own posts.
+Edit or delete my posts
+Update my profile details

 ## As a chapter officer, I want to:
 >Update my chapter’s “About,” crest URL, and active status.